 It’s also the song that is being sung because we are lost, because we have spiritual amnesia.
 Sadly, in places of higher education and quality learning, you also hear it in the traditional, didactic way of teaching that is the ‘what I insist on telling all of you’ approach.
 The focus is on the educator as the alpha in the room.

 Yes!
 It’s the ‘Me, Me, Me’ song.
-It is best sung to the same melody as church bells in the West traditionally chime before sounding the hour.
-Which is ever so helpful, as it is a chance to sing along if for any reason one has forgotten about it for a while.
+It is best sung to the same melody as Westminster Chimes, which church bells sound before striking the hour.
+A helpful chance to sing along if for any reason one has forgotten about it for a while!

 And the words are very easy to learn and remember.
-They go something like this:
+They go like this: